bennyscetbun/jsongo/README.md

 ____
 ### Unmarshal
 Unmarshal using Node follow some simple rules:
-- Any TypeUndefined Node will be set to the right type, any other type wont be changed
+- Any NodeTypeUndefined Node will be set to the right type, any other type wont be changed
 - Array will grow if necessary
 - New keys will be added to Map
 - Values set to nil "*.Val(nil)*" will be turn into the type decide by Json